 Those struggling with the decision to divorce face many questions.
-Colorado divorce law is complex and there are many things to consider when dissolving a marriage.
+Divorce law is complex and there are many things to consider when dissolving a marriage.
 There are children to consider, finances to worry about and uncertainty about everything.
 Here are some typical questions and answers that people ask about divorce.

 Answer: Colorado law requires that at least one of the parties be domiciled in the state for 91 days before filing for dissolution of the marriage.
+Wyoming law requires 60 days.

 Question: How long does a divorce proceeding take?